-• General - describes the facility (e.g. "Public Towered Airport"), provides a thumbnail map of the facility (the orientation and range of the thumbnail map cannot be

-- Communications provides a list of frequencies associated with the facility.
-Any VHF frequency in the list can be nominated into the standby slot by either touching it (first touch will highlight the field if necessary, second touch nominates it into the standby) or by using the bottom knob to highlight the desired frequency and then push the knob to nominate it into the standby slot † - Runways identifies the known runways at the airport to include orientation, length and width, and a thumbnail map of the runways.
-When an individual runway row has been selected via touch or the bottom knob, it can further expand to provide surface type, coordinates of the endpoints, runway bearing and elevation and the graphical depiction will show lighting - Nearby Navaids when the info page fix is an airport, this panel is present and contains navaids within 40nm of the airport, up to a maximum of 10 navaids.
+- General describes the facility (e.g. "Public Towered Airport"), provides a thumbnail map of the facility (the orientation and range of the thumbnail map cannot be adjusted), provides coordinates, elevation and magnetic variation data, provides sunrise/sunset, provides density altitude or access to a calculator to compute it, provides fuel information, if applicable - Communications provides a list of frequencies associated with the facility.
+Any VHF frequency in the list can be nominated into the standby slot by either touching it (first touch will highlight the field if necessary, second touch nominates it into the standby) or by using the bottom right knob to highlight the desired frequency and then push the knob to nominate it into the standby slot † - Runways identifies the known runways at the airport to include orientation, length and width, and a thumbnail map of the runways.
+When an individual runway row has been selected via touch or the bottom right knob, it can further expand to provide surface type, coordinates of the endpoints, runway bearing and elevation and the graphical depiction will show lighting - Nearby Navaids when the info page fix is an airport, this panel is present and contains navaids within 40nm of the airport, up to a maximum of 10 navaids.
 Each navaid row displays the navaid identifier, distance from the Info fix, cardinal direction from the Info fix, and navaid frequency.
 Possible navaids are VOR, VORTAC, TACAN, VOR/DME, DME and NDBs that are not marker beacons.
-If the navaid has a VHF frequency, the cursor will go to that field and the nav radio can be tuned by touch or using the bottom right knob.† The navaid identifier is also a field and if selected with the cursor, changes the Info page to show information for that navaid. - Departures identifies the published departures associated with the airport and when an individual row has been selected via touch or the bottom knob, it can further expand to provide a thumbnail map depiction of the departure - Arrivals identifies the published arrivals associated with the airport and when an individual row has been selected via touch or the bottom knob, it can further expand to provide a thumbnail map depiction of the arrival
+If the navaid has a VHF frequency, the cursor will go to that field and the nav radio can be tuned by touch or using the bottom right knob.[†] The navaid identifier is also a field and if selected with the cursor, changes the Info page to show information for that navaid.

-- Approaches identifies the published approaches associated with the airport including any identifier and nav frequency, and when an individual row has been selected via touch or the bottom knob, it can further expand to provide a thumbnail map depiction of the approach.
+- Departures identifies the published departures associated with the airport and when an individual row has been selected via touch or the bottom right knob, it can further expand to provide a thumbnail map depiction of the departure - Arrivals identifies the published arrivals associated with the airport and when an individual row has been selected via touch or the bottom right knob, it can further expand to provide a thumbnail map depiction of the arrival - Approaches identifies the published approaches associated with the airport including any identifier and nav frequency, and when an individual row has been selected via touch or the bottom right knob, it can further expand to provide a thumbnail map depiction of the approach.
 If the nav frequency is selected by touch or by using the bottom right knob, it can be nominated (copied) into the standby slot † - Weather provides four additional rows of data if known: METAR, TAF, Winds Aloft, and Temps Aloft.
-Selecting any of the additional rows via touch or the bottom knob will display additional sub-category data.
+Selecting any of the additional rows via touch or the bottom right knob will display additional sub-category data.
 Wind and temp data will represent data from the nearest known point within approximately 30nm.

+Map Switches

-Map Switches Switching between the thumbnail map on the INFO tab and the main map on the MAP tab may result in a 1-2 second delay as the new map re-sizes.
+Switching between the thumbnail map on the INFO tab and the main map on the MAP tab may result in a 1-2 second delay as the new map re-sizes.